SurajThotakura/doMATH/README.md

   <h1>doMath</h1>

   <h2>
-    A math game to chill, takes some hit or get your butt kicked.
+    A math game to chill, takes some heat or get your butt kicked.
   </h2>

   <br />